 refers to the office where the Interns undergo immersion and training.

-is both a product and process; it is the purposeful collection of pertinent office outputs such documented evidence of tasks assigned, virtual activities attended, reflection journals, etc.
+is both a product and process; it is the purposeful collection of pertinent office outputs such as documented evidence of tasks assigned, virtual activities attended, reflection journals, etc.

 refers to the Personnel who is assigned to guide the trainee/intern in the development of professional competencies, attitudes, and behaviors.

-refers to the student assigned to the office for immersion, on the job training or internship
+refers to the student assigned to the office for immersion, on-the-job training, or internship.